-Summer uniform is to be worn from September through to the half term break in the Autumn Term.
-Reception girls are allowed to wear their winter uniform or their summer uniform.
-Winter uniform is to be worn from the Autumn Term half term break until the end of the Spring Term.
+Summer uniform is worn from September through to the half term break in the Autumn

-Summer uniform is encouraged from the start of the Summer Term, but this is very much weather dependent.
-Summer uniform is compulsory from after the half term break in the Summer Term.
+Term and again from after the Easter break until July.
+Winter uniform is worn from after the half term break in October until the end of the Spring Term in March.